 SEO Platform Basics

-An SEO platform is a marketing solution that helps you manage, implement, and measure your brand’s presence in organic channels.
+An SEO platform, from an SEO company such as SEO Sydney, is a marketing solution that helps you manage, implement, and measure your brand’s presence in organic channels.
 It offers you a comprehensive view of your website’s strengths, weaknesses, opportunities, and threats.

 While marketers most commonly use SEO platforms for search engine optimization (SEO) and content strategy, SEO platforms can also provide greater value — as a key source of audience intelligence.
 Top SEO platforms show audience trends and topics that impact paid search, PR, sales and product launches, and beyond.